bblacey/ezlo-hub-kit/ReadMe.md

   console.log('%s %s:ui_broadcast %o\n', (new Date().toUTCString()), hub.identity, msg);
 });
 ```
-As a convenience, several observation predicates are pre-defined for common message filter predicates.
+As a convenience, several observation predicates are pre-defined for common hub event broadcasts.
 For example the snippet above can be re-written to use a pre-defined predicate.
 ```js
 hub.addObserver(UIBroadcastPredicate, (msg) => {
   console.log('%s %s:ui_broadcast %o\n', (new Date().toUTCString()), hub.identity, msg);